 Two kinds of assistance are available at NSAC

-- Advising about major requirements for Biological Sciences majors and pre-majors, who are freshmen or transfer students in their first semester as Biological Sciences majors at CSUS
+- Advising about major requirements for Biological Sciences pre-majors and transfer students in their first semester as Biological Sciences majors at CSUS

 - Advising about requirements for health professional schools (e.g. medical, dental, pharmacy, optometry) for any interested student

 Academic Advising for Biological Sciences Majors and Pre-majors

 The Natural Sciences Advising Center (NSAC) will be open for Fall, 2015, starting on August 31, for academic advising about the Biological Sciences major and pre-major.
 During the first week of classes advisors are available only on a drop-in basis.

 - M 9:00-3:00, T 9:00-2:00, W 9:00-3:00, Th 9:00-3:00, and F 9:00-2:00

 After the first week students with appointments will be served first.
 Advisors will be available: